 Who Can Participate

 Advanced skiers or riders who have taken both our Backcountry 1.0 course, Backcountry 2.0 course and also have 5-10 days of backcountry experience are welcome to join.
-Skiers and riders who have not taken our courses but have more than 25 days of backcountry experience are also welcome.
-Course participants must be competent in a variety of terrain and snow conditions and must be able to link turns on ungroomed runs while maintaining control.
-This is comparable to skiing or riding ungroomed black diamond terrain confidently.
+Skiers and riders who have not taken our courses but have 25+ days of backcountry experience are also welcome.
+Course participants must be expert level skiers/riders, competent in a variety of terrain and snow conditions, and must be able to link turns on ungroomed runs while maintaining control.
+This is comparable to confidence skiing or riding all ungroomed black diamond runs at the resort confidently, in variable conditions.

 Skiers or riders 12-16 years old can join us with a parent.
 16 years and over are able to join without accompaniment.